Updated: May 29, 2022

 When it comes to making LGBTQ+ people feel seen, Eva Echo says that even the smallest changes can make a difference.
 “People can be an ally by speaking up, they can do things as simple as including pronouns in their bio, even sharing posts and information.
 But you can always go one step further and be active about it; put that change in place.
 It doesn't need to come from a trans or non-binary person."

-With special thanks to PRIDE at JTI who kindly funded production of this video.
+With special thanks to JTI who kindly funded the production of this video.

-WE CREATE SPACE have a tailored set of programmes dedicated to helping organisations become more inclusive for transgender and nonbinary workers.
-To learn more, check out our corporate solutions or contact us through email: firstname.lastname@example.org
+WE CREATE SPACE have a tailored set of programmes dedicated to helping organisations become more inclusive for Queer Women, Non-Binary and Men in the workplace To learn more, check out our corporate solutions or contact us through email: email@example.com

 About our contributors: